rleber/bun/doc/file_format/file_format.md

 about GCOS specifically, check out http://www.thinkage.ca/english/gcos/index.shtml, and particularly the explain files at http://www.thinkage.ca/english/gcos/expl/masterindex.html

-Thanks are also due to Ian!
+Thanks are especially due to my former classmate, Fass Theatre Group friend, and partner in crime, Ian!
 Allen, for his input, suggestions, access to the archives, and encouragement.

 _Some Notes On Terminology and Conventions_